On Demand (IF 2021)

 How does the brain work?
 Why does it sometimes go wrong?
 How can we fix it?
 Join actress and storyteller Amantha Edmead to find out what draws people into the field of neuroscience.
 Meet some of the brain researchers from the University of Oxford who have been learning how to make their work more accessible through storytelling.

 Adam Handel is a clinical lecturer at the University of Oxford and a locum consultant neurologist at the Warneford Hospital.
-His wife described his DPhil thesis as both unutterably boring and lacking in hyphens, so he hopes the storytelling experience he’s gained through this event will help him in the future.
+His wife described his DPhil thesis as both unutterably boring and lacking in hyphens, so he hopes the storytelling skills he has developed will help him in the future.

 Archana Ramesh is a first year DPhil in Clinical Neurosciences at the University of Oxford, researching epilepsy.
 Every time she has tried explaining her research to her parents, they have either fallen asleep or complimented her in vague terms about her science skills.
-Being involved in this project has really helped to develop her explaining skills.
+With her new storytelling experience, she feels confident her audience will stay awake!

 IF Oxford uses Pay What You Decide (PWYD) ticketing so you can choose to pay whatever you want, or can afford.
 You can make your donation during booking or after the event and the amount you pay is up to you.
 A suggested donation of £5 per person for each event enjoyed will help secure the future of the Festival.
 IF Oxford is run by The Oxfordshire Science Festival (charity #1151361) and your donation may be eligible for Gift Aid, where a charity can claim back an extra 20% of your donation at no cost to you.Donate and download Gift Aid declaration form